 The Groningen Growth and Development Centre (Netherlands) maintains a portal of macroeconomic historical data resources for research on diverse economic and historical topics:

-Penn World Table (version 9.0, 2016): Compendium of national accounts' data on relative GDP per capita as a measure of standards of living, productive capacity of economies, and productivity levels.
-Coverage is for 167 countries from 1950 to 2015.
+Penn World Table (version 10.0, 2021): A compendium of national accounts' data on relative GDP per capita as a measure of standards of living, productive capacity of economies, and productivity levels.
+Coverage is for 183 countries between 1950 and 2019.
 First-time users should read this AER article by Robert C. Feenstra, Robert Inklaar and Marcel P. Timmer.
 “By making use of prices collected in benchmark years by the International Comparison Program and using these to construct Purchasing Power Parity (PPP) exchange rates, PWT converts GDP at national prices to a common currency in USD, making them comparable across countries.
 The statistics cover the following sets of concepts: (1) real GDP, employment and population levels, (2) current price GDP, capital and total factor productivity, (3) National Accounts-based variables, (4) exchange rates and GDP price levels, (5) data information variables, (6) shares in output-side real GDP at current PPPs and (7) price levels, expenditure categories and capital.”

-Maddison Historical Statistics: Database on worldwide population, GDP and GDP per capita from AD 1 to 2008, developed by quantitative economic historian Prof. Angus Maddison between 1978 and 1997.
+Maddison Historical Statistics: A database of worldwide population, GDP and GDP per capita from AD 1 to 2008 developed by Prof. Angus Maddison between 1978 and 1997.
 The University of Groningen Growth and Development Centre maintains and builds upon the database.
-An overview of MHS is given in Prof. Maddison's book Contours of the World Economy (EUI Library 330.9 MAD, 2007).
+An overview of MHS is provided in Prof. Maddison's 2007 book Contours of the World Economy (EUI Library 330.9 MAD).

 Dataset on Comparative Historical National Accounts: Observations on Gross Domestic Product at current and constant prices, including an industry breakdown for 10 major sectors for the 19th and 20th centuries.
 Coverage is for 21 countries in Asia, Europe and North America.
 This dataset is a complement to Angus Maddison’s estimates of World GDP (above).